scicloj/notespace/README.md

 Everything here is considered experimental.

 ## Version 3
-Version 3, under active development, is an attempt to rethink the user experience and internals of Notespace 2.
+Version 3, under active development, is an attempt to rethink the user experience and internals of Version 2.

 It follows some ideas at the discussions of [alternative notation](https://clojurians.zulipchat.com/#narrow/stream/224153-notespace-dev/topic/alternative.20notation) and of [evaluation semantics](https://clojurians.zulipchat.com/#narrow/stream/224153-notespace-dev/topic/evaluation.20semantics.20--.20suggested.20breaking.20change).